Devourer Demon Hunter DPS Guide — Midnight Pre-Patch (12.0.1)

 Basics of Devourer Demon Hunter Gameplay

-- Build and Spend Resources - Devourer builds Fury and Soul Fragments
+Devourer builds Fury and Soul Fragments with

 Reap.
-Fury is used to fuel
+Fury

-Void Ray, while Soul Fragments grant
+Void Ray, while Soul Fragments grant access to your

-Void Metamorphosis. - Maximize Void Metamorphosis -
+Void Metamorphosis. - Maximize Void Metamorphosis

-Void Metamorphosis is your most
+Void Metamorphosis is your main cooldown, increasing all ability

-it grants access to
+damage.
+More importantly, it grants access to

-Collapsing Star, provided you gather enough
+Collapsing Star,

-Souls before it runs out.
+provided you gather enough Souls.
 While in this form, Fury drains rapidly,

-longer you can stay inside and cast
+so the more Fury and Souls you generate; the longer you can stay inside and

-Collapsing Stars! - Utilize your Hero Tree - Each of Devourer's Hero Trees add in
+Collapsing Stars! - Utilize your Hero Tree

 Annihilator

-has a powerful proc -
+has a powerful proc,

 Reap

-Void-Scarred on
+Void-Scarred

-Voidsurges from certain abilities while in
+Voidsurges with specific abilities while in

 Void Metamorphosis.